lidiyacommercetools/ProductConfig/sudoku_example/README.md

 ![Image 8-15-22 at 8 52 PM](https://user-images.githubusercontent.com/81679574/184697559-428a8b20-fff1-46df-bc8b-e49af304a5f5.jpg)

 The image formalizes the above conclusion.
 If the unsat core in combination with rules and constraints of sudoku can explain the cell, then the meta programming with ASP can be used.
 If a strategy is needed to explain the cell, a different method should be used.

+# Key Takeaway:

+The approaches discussed above work in explanations of sudoku only when the cell in question can be described using initial facts and the three rules of the game (uniqueness in row, uniqueness in column, and uniqueness in the 3x3 block).